-Information on faculty supplemental compensation is presented in the OAA Policy on Faculty Compensation (http://oaa.osu.edu/assets/files/documents/facultycompensation.pdf).
-Information on paid external consulting is presented in the university's Policy on Faculty Paid External Consulting (http://oaa.osu.edu/assets/files/documents/paidexternalconsulting.pdf).
+Information on faculty supplemental compensation is presented in the OAA Policy on Faculty Compensation.
+Information on paid external consulting is presented in the university's Policy on Faculty Paid External Consulting.
 The information provided below supplements these policies.

 This department adheres to these policies in every respect.
 In particular, this department expects faculty members to carry out the duties associated with their primary appointment with the university at a high level of competence before seeking other income-enhancing opportunities.
 All activities providing supplemental compensation must be approved by the department chair regardless of the source of compensation.
 External consulting must also be approved.
 Approval will be contingent on the extent to which a faculty member is carrying out regular duties at an acceptable level, the extent to which the extra income activity appears likely to interfere with regular duties, and the academic value of the proposed consulting activity to the department.
 In addition, it is university policy that faculty may not spend more than one business day per week on supplementally compensated activities and external consulting combined.